softchris/golang-book/02-data-types/01-arrays/README.md

 bye
 ```

-So you need to have a way to store multiple strings and list them when asked for.
+So, you need to have a way to store multiple strings and list them when asked for.

 Here's some starter code to deal with console input: